NethServer/docs/administrator-manual/en/base_system2.rst

 ^^^^^^^^^^^^

 This setting can be used to enable or disable the shell Bash that is needed to use the cockpit server manager and the SSH service.
 If this option is enabled the user's shell setting under the :guilabel:`Users and Groups` page is ignored and it is considered always enabled.

 User settings page
 ^^^^^^^^^^^^^^^^^^

-With this setting you can allow users to change their password and other settings on a web page outside Cockpit (on port 443).
-The default page is :guilabel:`/user-settings` This feature can be enabled only if :guilabel:`Shell Policy` is enabled as well.
+With this setting users can change their password and other settings on a web page outside Cockpit (on port 443).
+The default page is :guilabel:`/user-settings`.
+This feature can be enabled only if :guilabel:`Shell Policy` is enabled as well.

-You can also limit the access to the page only from Trusted Networks.
+The access to the page can be limited only from Trusted Networks.

 .. _logs-section: